 Like Austin and Searle, Labov and Fanshel explain communication in terms of hearers accurately identifying the intended meaning of the speaker's utterance and responding to it accordingly.
-However, given the multi-functionality of utterances, we cannot be sure that the hearers always pick up the 'right' interpretation of an utterance, i.e., the one that was intended by the speaker.
-At the same time, we might doubt whether speakers always have a clear and singular intention behind many of their own utterances.
+However, given the multi-functionality of utterances, we cannot be sure that a hearer alway picks up the 'right' interpretation of an utterance, i.e., the one that was intended by the speaker.
 In general, the problem of intentionality and variability in people's discourse rules precluded developing a coherent framework for explaining communication, beyond producing an inventory of such rules and speech act types.
-A different way of explaining communication was proposed by H.P.
-Grice (Chapter 3), whose work was central in the development of inferential pragmatics and interactional sociolinguistics.
+A different way of explaining communication was proposed by H. P. Grice (Chapter 3), whose work was central in the development of inferential pragmatics and interactional sociolinguistics (on the latter field, see pp. 27-29).

 Grice, like Austin and Searle, was a philosopher, whose interest in language stemmed from the investigations of sense, reference, truth, falsity and logic.
 However, Grice argued that the logic of language (or conversation, as the title of his classic paper has it) is not based on the same principles as formal (mathematical) logic.
-Instead, he proposed a model of communication based on the notion of the Cooperative Principle, i.e., the collaborative efforts of rational participants in directing conversation towards attaining a broadly common goal.
-In following the Cooperative Principle the participants follow a number of specific maxims (called conversational maxims), such as be informative, be truthful, be relevant and be clear.
+Instead, he proposed a model of communication based on the notion of the Cooperative Principle, i.e. the collaborative efforts of rational participants in directing conversation towards attaining a common goal.
+In following the Cooperative Principle the participants follow a number of specific maxims (conversational maxims), such as be informative, be truthful, be relevant and be clear.
 When the maxims are adhered to, meaning is produced in an unambiguous, direct way.
 However, most meaning is implied, through two kinds of implicatures: 'conventional implicatures', which follow from the conventional meanings of words used in utterances, and 'conversational implicatures', which result from the non-observance of one (or more) of the conversational maxims.
 When participants assume that the Cooperative Principle is being observed but one of the maxims is violated, they seek an indirect interpretation via conversational implicature.
 To use a well-known example from Grice (see p.
-69), if a letter of recommendation appears to be under-informative (violating the maxim be informative) and concentrates wholly on, say, the candidate's punctuality and good manners (violating the maxim be relevant), then, assuming that the author is being in a general sense cooperative, the addressee may infer that the candidate is not suitable for the job.
+85), if a letter of recommendation appears to be underinformative (violating the maxim be informative) and concentrates wholly on, say, the candidate's punctuality and good manners (violating the maxim be relevant), assuming the cooperativity of its author, the addressee may infer that the candidate is not suitable for the job.

 Grice's impact on pragmatics and discourse analysis in general cannot be overestimated.
-Although he has been criticized for formulating his Cooperative Principle to suit the conversational conventions of middle-class English speakers, and for not attending to the idea of strategic non-cooperation, the guiding principle of inference as the principal means for generating meaning in interaction remains central in most current approaches to discourse.
-Two areas in which Grice's influence has been felt most strongly are in the theories of linguistic politeness (see Brown and Levinson, Chapter 20) and of relevance.
-We will introduce relevance theory in some detail because it is a significant independent model of discourse processing which we have been unable to incorporate as a discrete chapter.
+Although he has been criticised for formulating his Cooperative Principle to suit the conversational conventions of middle-class English speakers, and for not attending to the idea of strategic non-cooperation, the guiding principle of inference as a primary source of meaning in interaction remains central in most current approaches to discourse.
+Two areas in which Grice's influence has been felt most strongly are in the theories of linguistic politeness (see Chapters 19 and 20) and of relevance.
+We will introduce relevance theory in some detail because it is a significant independent model of discourse processing which we have been unable to cover in its own discrete chapter.